The Rongai Route is the only trail to approach Kibo from the north. We have marked it in red on the map, below.

-(Just to confuse the issue still further, this isn’t officially the correct name either, for along the trail you’ll see various signs calling this trail the Nalemuru Route – or, occasionally, Nalemoru – though this name is rarely used by anybody.)
+(Just to confuse the issue still further, this isn’t officially the correct name either, for along the trail you used to see various signs calling this trail the Nalemuru Route.
+Today, this name is rarely used by anybody.)

 At first glance, this trail seems decidedly unattractive.
-The lower slopes at the very start of the trail have been denuded by farmers and present a bleak landscape, while the forest that follows is little more than a narrow band of woodland which soon gives way to some rather hot and shadeless heathland.
+The lower slopes at the very start of the trail have been denuded by farmers and present a bleak landscape.
+The forest that follows is little more than a narrow band of woodland.
+This, in turn, soon gives way to some rather hot and shadeless heathland.

 And then there’s the expense: if you are booking your trek in Moshi, Arusha or Marangu, the cost of transporting you to the start of the trail can be quite exorbitant, pushing the price up above most other trails.

 AND WHAT ARE THE ADVANTAGES?

 So if this route is more expensive, dangerous and barren than all the others, why should anyone consider it?

 Well for one thing, there’s the wildlife.
 Animals tend to gather where humans don’t, and because this side of the mountain sees fewer tourists, so your chances of seeing the local wildlife here are perhaps greater on this trail than on others.
 (The only possible rival to this trail for seeing wildlife is the Lemosho trail in the far west.
 Indeed, on both these trails it was once compulsory to have an armed ranger with you on the trail, though this is no longer considered necessary.)